 To make the ash release all you need is a bent piece of metal that width is the same or larger than the ash outlets, an old door hinge, a hose clip and some rivets or small bolts and nuts.

 Step #2: Bend the piece of metal 90 degrees or if your ash release is pointing straight down, 45 degrees.
-The bend should be longer on one side so the weight of longer length being pulled down by gravity, keeps the ash trap closed the end covering the ash outlet should just cover the outlet but not be any bigger then necessary.
+The bend should be longer on one side so the weight of longer length being pulled down by gravity, keeps the ash trap closed the end covering the ash outlet should just cover the outlet but not be any bigger than necessary.

-Step #3: Rivet or the bolt the hinge to the ash trap, making sure this hinge pin side is facing up or it will stop the ash trap from closing with a good seal.
+Step #3: Rivet or bolt the hinge to the ash trap, making sure this hinge pin side is facing up or it will stop the ash trap from closing with a good seal.
 You will need to drill two holes to do this make sure the hinge will align properly with the outlet and be able to open and close before drilling the holes.

-Step #4: Use a hose clip to to fasten the other side of the hinge to the outlet pipe, taking your time to align it up for the best results.
+Step #4: Use a hose clip to fasten the other side of the hinge to the outlet pipe, taking your time to align it up for the best results.

 By now we have a pretty solid looking forge but unlike mine you don't have a stand for it, the stand I found was very "niche" and I doubt anyone will be able to find something similar, it's a plastic bin bag holder.